HC2 Holdings broadens offer for U.S. grain handler Andersons

-CHICAGO, June 2 (Reuters) - HC2 Holdings Inc broadened its offer to buy parts of The Andersons Inc on Thursday, days after the loss-making U.S. grain handler said an earlier proposal to break up its business units was dead on arrival.
+CHICAGO (Reuters) - HC2 Holdings Inc (HCHC.A) broadened its offer to buy pieces of The Andersons Inc (ANDE.O) on Thursday, days after the loss-making U.S. grain handler said an earlier proposal to break up its business units was dead on arrival.

 HC2, a holding company run by former hedge fund manager Philip Falcone, said it would pay $1.15 billion for Andersons’ grain, rail and ethanol operations in its latest attempt to take control of the company.